akpandey-dev/chemistry-explorer/Versions/v1.0/README.md

 ## Data

 The element data is stored in `elements.json` and includes detailed properties for each element.
-An additional copy of the JSON file is included for backup and reference purposes.
+It is an additional copy of the JSON file from the server directory and is included for backup and reference purposes.

 ---